Skip to main content

 At this point I'd love to open up my prototype tools that I've been building using TouchDesigner to more people, however it is still a rather duck tape and hot glue kind of contraption, that was evolving not daily, but hourly as I was using and producing my film through it.

 Ideally, It would turn into a collaborative effort, where gaps in my knowledge and skills could be filled in by people more competent in coding, optimizing, and stitching elements together across various domains.
-For instance, there are more than enough papers on specific, clever, and useful techniques that revolve around generative image AI or 3D synthesis and manipulation, but realizing them into seamless tools is quite overwhelming to me, although helped a lot by efforts from individuals such as dotsimulate or olegchomp.
-After all, I am a techy artist with great efficiency in TouchDesigner, Blender, and other artist focused tools, but not quite a one-man developer army.
+There are more than enough papers on specific, clever, and useful techniques that revolve around generative image AI or 3D synthesis and manipulation, but realizing them into seamless tools is quite overwhelming to me, although helped a lot by efforts from individuals such as dotsimulate or olegchomp.
+While I am quite a technical artist, I am not quite a one-man developer army.

 If I remain by myself, I could still polish these tools enough to where I could at least run creative workshops with small groups of people.
-The capabilities of these tools are not quite revolutionary (yet), and can be found across existing apps and tools that utilize Stable Diffusion.
+The capabilities of these tools are not necessarily revolutionary and can be found to some degree across existing apps and tools that utilize Stable Diffusion.
 However, at the very least I hope to put a kind of flavor on it that makes it a unique creative experience, especially for animators, as discussed in my essay on "Piloting".

 In any case, in the future expect a dedicated page on this blog that documents features of this toolkit in a systematic way as it evolves.
 Who knows, maybe I'm just burned out now, and with time It'll turn into one of those Patreon gigs for me, or become a repo on GitHub.